If you Google “things to do in Portugal,” there's one thing that's guaranteed to show up on just about any list you find: taking a day trip to Sintra.

 Recommended visit time: 1 hour

 One other spot in Sintra that I've heard great things about is Palácio de Monserrate, or Monserrate Palace.
-This palace-like villa is located along the 435 bus line outside of central Sintra, and would require you to take a bus or taxi to visit it.
+This palace-like villa is located along the 435 bus line outside of central Sintra.
 You could potentially squeeze it in before Quinta de Regaleira in the summer if you have a quick lunch and get through the National Palace of Sintra quickly.

 This palace was built as a summer home for Sir Francis Cook in 1863 on the site of a former house and chapel.
 The current villa blends Arabic and neo-gothic architectural elements and is surrounded by beautiful gardens.